 The average 3% hydrogen peroxide should contain about 3 mg of this chemical for every 100 mg of water.
-A full liter of water is 1000 mg, and a 3% solution of hydrogen peroxide will have close to 30 mg of this chemical in it.
-The research we will discuss, in this delineation, has shown that you will need approximately 150 mg / L of hydrogen peroxide to effectively inhibit Candida; and, non-albicans species of Candida, can take significantly more hydrogen peroxide.
-Thus, a 15% concentration of hydrogen peroxide may be the minimum strength you’ll need to stop Candida development.
+A full liter of water is 1000 grams, and a 3% solution of hydrogen peroxide will have close to 30 grams of this chemical in it.
+The research we will discuss, in this delineation, has shown that you will need approximately 150 mg / L to 3000 mg / L of hydrogen peroxide to effectively inhibit nearly all Candida.
+Non-albicans species of Candida, can take significantly more hydrogen peroxide to inhibit.
+Thus, a 3% concentration of hydrogen peroxide is going to be the right strength you’ll need to stop Candida development (30,000 mg / L).
 But, be careful, hydrogen peroxide can burn the skin and be very, very dangerous if you ingest it (more on this later).

-So, due to the hazards of using strong concentrations of this chemical, you would do well to avoid using hydrogen peroxide altogether.
+So, due to the hazards of using strong concentrations of this chemical, you would do well to avoid using anything over a 3% concentration.
 Having burns on the penis or vagina just isn’t worth it.
 Instead, check out the wide variety of other natural remedies that are proven yeast fighters.
 For starters, you can check out our page on home remedies for yeast infections; from there you can see links to other comprehensive overviews of popular home therapies!
-These are great alternatives to a possibly dangerous level of this chemical; as it may only work well at risky, strong concentrations.

 Hydrogen peroxide is a common household chemical that is notably sold in small bottles at a 3% concentration.
 Specialty retailers may also sell higher concentrations of this chemical—such as 35% hydrogen peroxide solutions.
 Hydrogen peroxide is, of course, an oxidizing agent; and, is utilized by a number of common products.
 Chlorine free bleach, household disinfectants, contact lens cleaners, fabric stain fighters, teeth whiteners, and even hair dyes.
 A very prominent industrial use for this chemical, is using it as a bleaching agent, in the production of pulp and paper.
 Lactobacillus bacteria can also create hydrogen peroxide; so, adding the right probiotic to your vagina, can allow these bacteria to start churning out this antiseptic chemical automatically.